elkhourynathan/elevator_simulation_system_cpp/README.md

 - QT Framework

 ## About
-This project aims to simulate a elevator control system for a Building.
-The application allows multiple passengers, multiple floors and multiple elevators to all interact with each other concurrently.
+Developed in C++, this project simulates an elevator control system for a building.
+The application supports concurrent interactions between multiple passengers, floors, and elevators.

 ## Project Structure
 - `/` Root directory contains the project report and readme